Simulation-Software-Engineering/Lecture-Material/03_building_and_packaging/pypi_slides.md

 ## Comparison of various approaches

 - `setup.py` has been widely popular but main limitation is that it cannot be executed without knowing its dependencies. *Chicken and egg* problem regarding dependencies.
 - Does `setup.cfg` solve the dependencies problem?
-No, because no packaging tool can directly read dependencies from it.
+No, because packaging tools can directly read dependencies from it.
 - Solution is to use an additional `pyproject.toml` with the `[build-system]` table specified.
 - [PyPA sample project](https://github.com/pypa/sampleproject) shows an example using all three files.